 wt.exe: MS-DOS executable, MZ for MS-DOS

 This confirmed it was a legacy 16-bit MS-DOS executable.
 To run it, I installed DOSBox.
-Upon running the executable in DOSBox, I was presented with the interface which revealed the system name Neptune2000 (Flag 1) and followed by “Enter password: “.
-Flag1
+When I ran the executable in DOSBox, it displayed the system name Neptune2000 (Flag 1) and then prompted: “Enter password: “.

 After this initial check, I loaded the binary into Ghidra and ran the auto-analysis (making sure to select the 16-bit x86 Real Mode processor).
 I started by looking for “low hanging fruit”—strings.

-Opening the Defined Strings window, I immediately found a prompt:
+Opening the Defined Strings window, I found a string:

 13dc:0073: "Enter password: "